MAVS 1000 FYE Course

 - Discover campus resources to support their learning and personal needs.

-- Identify library resources available to support their learning needs.
+- Identify library resources available to support their learning needs and describe the importance of academic integrity.

 Engagement Beyond the Classroom